PROJECT

 To date, it has participated in over 20 research projects, collaborated with more than 35 companies and start-ups, over 180 healthcare professionals, and 300 patients, and has published more than 40 scientific papers.

-NOVA School of Science and Technology | NOVA FCT is one of Portugal’s leading public institutions in engineering and science education and research, hosting nearly 8 000 students and 16 research centres across 14 academic departments.
-It maintains strong international collaborations, including with MIT, Carnegie Mellon, and the University of Texas at Austin and actively participates in European and national research initiatives.
+NOVA School of Science and Technology | NOVA FCT is one of Portugal’s leading public institutions in engineering and science education and research, hosting nearly 8 000 students.
+It is structured into 13 academic departments and 18 research centres, and actively participates in nine Collaborative Laboratories (CoLABs).
+NOVA FCT researchers have been awarded 21 ERC Grants — the largest concentration of such prestigious grants and laboratories among Portuguese universities — showcasing the school’s forward-looking approach and strong foundation in cutting-edge international research.
+The institution maintains strategic international collaborations, including with MIT, Carnegie Mellon University, and the University of Texas at Austin, and plays an active role in both European and national R&D initiatives.

 NEWS